 Banking in Denmark is quite easy and opening an account is just a matter of having a CPR number and than you can get a Dankort and Nem Konto.
 More information below on those items.

-Before you open a bank account in Denmark, it is important that you have obtained a CPR Number, which make opening an account much easier.
-It is sometime possible to open an account without one, but it is not easy.
-Danske Bank has a reputation for being helpful in that regard, but do not count on it.
+Before you open a bank account in Denmark, it is important that you have obtained a CPR Number, which makes opening an account possible.
+It is sometimes possible to open an account without one, but it is not easy and you will not get full services.
+Nordea and Danske Bank have a reputation for being helpful in that regard, but banking has become much less personal over the years and finding a helpful account manager can be difficult.

 Once you have an account open, you should find out that banking in Denmark just got much easier, because that will your biggest hurdle.
-Now transfer money from your home account immediately.
-Even if you have a job, it can take weeks or months before the first paycheck is put into your account.
+Now you can transfer money from your home account immediately.
+Remember, even if you have a job, it can take weeks or months before the first paycheck is put into your account.

 Also, if you only have a residence permit and not a work permit, you must prove that you are financially capable of supporting yourself.
 Having money in a Danish bank will help appease the government that you are self sufficient and not here to sponge off the system.

-Once you have an account open, you can get a banking cash card, so that you can withdraw your funds from cash machines all over Denmark. t is usually Free to withdraw money from a cash machine from your bank or one of its branches.
+Once you have an account open, you can get a banking cash card, so that you can withdraw your funds from cash machines all over Denmark.
+It is usually free to withdraw money from a cash machine from your bank or one of its branches.
 If you use it from other bank teller machines, you will be charged.
+You should find about all the various fees from your bank.
+Banks charge for nearly everything related to customer service including meeting with a customer service person.

-Shop around for a bank that has internet banking (preferably in English or your native language).
-Also find out if you can get an account manager who can talk to you in your language especially about loans, contracts, insurance, etc..
+Shop around for a bank that has internet banking in Denmark (preferably in English or your native language).
+Also find out if you can get an account manager, who you can talk to in your native language especially about loans, contracts, insurance, etc..
 It helps to be able to get your documents in your own language too.
-Banking terms can be tricky without having to learn them in another language too.
+Banking terms can be tricky without having to learn them in another language.

 The Dankort is the major banking in Denmark debit card.
 You will want to apply for a Dankort as soon as you can.
 Some banks may: